dwp/govuk-casa/docs/setup.md

 * `PageField[]` **`pages[].fields[]`** Form field definitions
 * `object[]` **`pages[].hooks`** List of hooks specific to this page(matches structure of global hooks - see above - but without `<scope>.` prefixes)

-Definitions for the pages that represent an interactive form for the wach waypoint.
+Definitions for the pages that represent an interactive form for each waypoint.
 Not every waypoint needs an accompanying page definition.
 For example, if you want to do something very custom with a waypoint in Plan, you can write your own routes for it and attach them to the `journeyRouter` yourself.

 * `string` **`events[].event`** _(required)_ Event name (`waypoint-change` or `context-change`)
 * `string` **`events[].waypoint`** (optional) Attach listener to change events on this waypoint